hynek/argon2-cffi/README.rst

 CLI
 ^^^

-To aid you with finding the parameters, ``argon2_cffi`` can be run using ``python -m argon2`` which will benchmark Argon2 in the current environment..
+To aid you with finding the parameters, ``argon2_cffi`` offers a CLI interface that can be accessed using ``python -m argon2``.
+It will benchmark Argon2’s *password verification* in the current environment.
 You can use command line arguments to set hashing parameters:

 .. code-block:: text